 There is a proliferation of communication towers for cell phones and the acceptance of wind turbine power generation.
-Towers that may have heights of hundreds of metres are being erected in otherwise wilderness areas.
-Park managers should be aware of the options available for Tower navigation beacons that are regulated by Transport Canada27.
+Towers that may have heights of hundreds of metres are being erected in otherwise unspoilt areas.
+Park managers should be aware of the options available for Tower navigation beacons that are regulated by Transport Canada.
 Park Managers may not have authority over the illumination of these towers so these guidelines are provided as a guide when discussing tower illumination with tower owners and Transport Canada.

+Tower and wind turbine lighting may not be required unless the tower exceeds a specific height.
+Consult applicable national aviation standards for your location.
 Single wind turbine towers less than 90 metres high do not have to be lighted unless specifically identified by Transport Canada as a hazard to aviation.
-For wind farms with several towers, the towers on the edge of the array and the central tower must be illuminated28.
+For wind farms with several towers, the towers on the edge of the array and the central tower must be illuminated.

 There are several types of navigation avoidance beacons that may be used on towers (see Appendix E).
-Birds are not attracted to red light as much as white light and they appear to be less able to orient themselves to the flashing beacons compared to non-flashing types29.
-One beacon in the list of those approved by Transport Canada consists of a collimated rotating beam (CL864 in Appendix E).
-In principal, its luminous intensity can be lower than other types of beacons and would emit less light into the air.
+For example, listed in Appendix E, is a beacon with a collimated rotating beam (CL864).
+In principal, its luminous intensity can be lower than other types of beacons and would emit less light into the air, resulting in less scattered light into the environment.
+Birds are not attracted to red light as much as white light and they appear to be less able to orient themselves to the flashing beacons compared to non-flashing types.

 Communication towers erected on or near Parks should not be fitted with nighttime navigation beacons unless strictly required by Transport Canada regulations (CARS 621.19).
 Communication towers and other structures do not require lighting if their maximum height is less than 90 metres.
-The brightness of nighttime navigation beacons should be the minimum required by Transport Canada regulations (CARS 621.19).
-And, all towers requiring nighttime navigation beacons should use red flashing lights.
+The brightness of nighttime navigation beacons